Skip to main content

 • regular ear infections

-• a long-term medical condition.
-For example, diabetes or a heart, lung, kidney or neurological disease
+• a long-term medical condition, such as diabetes or a heart, lung, kidney or neurological disease

-Your GP will often use a small light (otoscope) to look in the ear.
+Your GP may use a small light (otoscope) to look in the ear for signs of infection.

 Some otoscopes blow a small puff of air into the ear.
-This checks for blockages, which could be a sign of an infection.
+This can show if there is a blockage.

-Infections in the middle ear (behind the ear drum) often clear up on their own.
-Antibiotics make little difference to symptoms, including pain.
+Infections in the middle ear often clear up on their own.
+Antibiotics do not usually improve symptoms, including pain.

-They may also be prescribed if your child is less than 2 years old and has an infection in both ears.
+If your child is under age 2 and has an infection in both ears, your GP may prescribe antibiotics.

 Outer ear infections